 Charles Michael Schwab was an American steel and mining magnate.
-Under his leadership, Bethlehem Steel became the second-largest steelmaker in the United States, and one of the most important heavy manufacturers in the world.
+Under his leadership, Bethlehem Steel became the second-largest steelmaker in the United States and one of the most influential heavy manufacturers in the world.

-Charles was born on February 18, 1862, in Williamsburg, Pennsylvania to John and Pauline Farabaugh Schwab, he grew up to attend Saint Francis College, now Saint Francis University, in Loretto, PA, but left after two years to find work in Pittsburgh.
+On February 18, 1862, Charles was born in Williamsburg, Pennsylvania, to John and Pauline Farabaugh Schwab; he grew up to attend Saint Francis College, now Saint Francis University, in Loretto, PA, but left after two years to find work in Pittsburgh.
 He got a job working in Andrew Carnegie’s steelworks, learned fast, and moved up quickly.
-At the age of 21, he married Emma Eurania “Rana” Dinkey in May 1883, despite his mother’s disapproval because she was not Catholic.
+At 21, he married Emma Eurania “Rana” Dinkey in May 1883, despite his mother’s disapproval because she was not Catholic.

 In 1897, at only 35 years of age, he became president of the Carnegie Steel Company.
 In 1901, he helped negotiate the secret sale of Carnegie Steel to a group of New York-based financiers led by J.P.
 Morgan.
 Schwab then became the first president of the U.S. Steel Corporation.
 After several clashes with J.P.
 Morgan and other executives, he left U.S. Steel in 1903 to run the Bethlehem Steel Company in Bethlehem, Pennsylvania, which soon became the largest independent steel producer in the world.

-Having become very wealthy Schwab moved to New York City, where he purchased the grounds of the New York Orphan Asylum which occupied a full block bounded by Riverside Drive, 73rd and 74th Streets, and West End Avenue.
+Having become very wealthy, Schwab moved to New York City, where he purchased the New York Orphan Asylum grounds, which occupied an entire block bounded by Riverside Drive, 73rd and 74th Streets, and West End Avenue.

 Shortly after the turn of the century, Schwab became interested in the mining industries of Death Valley.
 In 1905, he invested in the Lee-Echo District of California, and the town of Schwab was named for him.
 In 1906, he bought several claims in the Greenwater Mining District and opened the Greenwater Death Valley Copper Company.
 That same year, he bought out Bob Montgomery’s interest in the Montgomery Shoshone Mine in Rhyolite, Nevada for several million dollars.
 However, Schwab should have stuck to steel, as his investments in Death Valley wouldn’t pay off and the financial panic of 1907 took its toll on the mines that were producing.

-In the meantime, Schwab was living a lavish lifestyle, hosting opulent parties, participating in high stakes gambling, and having a string of extramarital affairs, one of which produced a child out of wedlock.
+In the meantime, Schwab lived a lavish lifestyle, hosted opulent parties, participated in high-stakes gambling, and had a string of extramarital affairs, one of which produced a child out of wedlock.
 This, of course, took its toll on his marriage.
 He became an international celebrity when he “broke the bank” at Monte Carlo and traveled in a $100,000 private rail car named “Loretto.”
 But, he was also a philanthropist and a great supporter of the arts.
-The stock market crash of 1929 took a major toll on his wealth, but, by that time he had already spent the greatest majority of it, having gone through an estimated 25-40 million dollars.
+The stock market crash of 1929 took a major toll on his wealth, but by that time, he had already spent the greatest majority of it, having gone through an estimated 25-40 million dollars.
 Adjusted for inflation, that equates to between $500 million and $800 million in the first decade of the 21st century.

-By 1933, he was unable to pay the property taxes on his Riverside Mansion in New York City.
+By 1933, he could not pay the property taxes on his Riverside Mansion in New York City.
 Though he had paid some $7 million to build it, he tried to sell it in 1936 for only $4 million, but there were no takers.
 After his wife’s death, he lost his Riverside home and moved to a small apartment on Park Avenue.
 He died on September 19, 1939, from a heart attack at the age of 77.
-He was buried in Loretto, Pennsylvania at Saint Michael’s Cemetery in a private mausoleum with his wife.
+He was buried in Loretto, Pennsylvania, at Saint Michael’s Cemetery in a private mausoleum with his wife.
 He and his wife never had any children.

 Charles M. Schwab was not related to Charles R. Schwab, founder of the Charles Schwab Corporation.